 0 Shares

 While Indian Universities have taken time to adjust to the digital transformation of higher education, it has the potential to address the long-standing challenges of Indian higher education.
 In the farther future, better opportunities for higher education shall make graduates more employable.
 Thus, Universities in India can see opportunities to transform higher education by using digital technology.
-The cutting technology is meant to overcome most of the challenges of higher education and offer a robust learning medium that everyone can benefit from.
+Cutting technology is meant to overcome most of the challenges of higher education and offer a robust learning medium that everyone can benefit from.

-Universities Continue to Embrace Digital Education
+Universities in India Continue to Embrace Digital Education

 Higher education in India will continue to disperse learning online.
 It has picked up momentum because of the pandemic but it will continue to gain pace even when the pandemic is gone.
 This is what the education facilitators also believe.